Rotovac® Cleaning

 Answer – Dan, Dan the Carpet Man gives you a price-per-sq-ft and we include EVERYTHING needed to get the job done right!
 NO TRICKERY, NO BAIT AND SWITCH, JUST HONEST, UP FRONT PRICING FOR A JOB WELL DONE!

-Question 8 – Are you insured?
+Question 8 – Are You Insured?

 Answer – Yes, you should only trust your home and carpets to an insured professional.